Roost to Run: The Elements of Perfect Chicken Coop Design

 Roof Vents for the Win

 Don’t forget about the roof!
-Install vents at the top to let hot air escape.
-This is especially crucial in warmer climates where the coop can turn into a sauna without proper ventilation.
+Include openings at the top to let hot air out.
+This is especially important in warmer places, where the coop can become a sauna if it does not have enough air flow.
 A cool chicken is a happy chicken!

 Nesting Boxes with a View